peytoncordero/DRI25/command-line.md

 If needed, use the commands we have learned so far to navigate to the right directory.
 In bigger projects, you might also use `ls` if you want to double-check that you are in the folder that contains the file.

 Once you are there, type the `mv` command followed by the name of the file that you want to move.
-After this, include the path to the folder where you want to move the file:
+After this, include the path to the folder where you want to move the file to:

 ```console
 $ mv foo.txt /home/user/projects